Senator Tim Kaine ‘Lauds’ Son Linwood’s Anti-Donald Trump Protest After Arrest

 “All we wanted to do was just celebrate our president in our own country,” she said.
 “We have the freedom to do it and for those young kids to come … and disrupt and hurt people, that’s very disappointing.”

 Linwood Michael Kaine is a Minneapolis resident.
 He, known as “Woody,” went to Carleton College.
 No charge was filed against him or other four people who got arrested by St. Paul police.
 According to enforcement officials, the five demonstrators were released on Tuesday morning.
 Their case will be further investigated.
-St. Paul City Attorney Samuel Clark is in charge for reviewing the case that may involve misdemeanor charges.
+St. Paul City Attorney Samuel Clark is in charge of reviewing the case that may involve misdemeanor charges.
 He said that he was not aware that the arrested person had any connection with Senator Kaine.

 The apple doesn’t fall far from the tree.